HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/personalized_list_portlet.md

 After the import of the hrf-files and resource collection classes, **restart HCL Portal** to ensure that the new resources are loaded.

-### 2. Create a Copy of the Personalized List portlet
+### Create a Copy of the Personalized List portlet

+To create a copy of the Personalized List portlet called **Personalized List Special Offers**, refer to the following steps:

 1. Log in to HCL Portal as the Portal administrator (wpsadmin).